guillermo-gurevich/Data-Analytics/CaC-Big-DataTP/README.md

-# CaC-Big-DataTP
+# Codo a Codo -Big Data

-Trabajo práctico final
+## Capstone project

-Curso Codo a Codo - Big data
+Report integrating 3 data sets from different sources (databases, csv and .xlsx files) using numpy, pandas, matplotlib and seaborn.